mwolf76/yasmv/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-yasmv is in no way related to, or endorsed by, the NuSMV2 development board and/or FBK. yasmv does not contain any code from NuSMV's code base.
+yasmv is in no way related to, or endorsed by, the NuSMV development board and/or FBK. yasmv does not contain any code from NuSMV's code base.